Dry-Ice Blasting for Mold Remediation

 at the point of impact.

-further enhanced for lifting thermally-fractured coating
+enhanced for lifting thermally-fractured coating particles

-pellet's lack of rebound energy, which tends to distribute
+rebound energy, which tends to distribute its mass along the

-its mass along the surface during the impact.
-The CO2 gas
+surface during the impact.
+The CO2 gas expands outward along

-fractured coating particles.
-This results in a very
+particles.
+This results in a very efficient lifting force to

-efficient lifting force to carry the particles away from the
+carry the particles away from the surface.